Mariya Ocher: Music

 The album was initially announced in Fact, with the tag line: "Prediction: one of the best albums of 2017".
 Bandcamp listed the album #51 on their "100 Best Albums of 2017".
 The second edition of the record was pressed within three months of its release and Ocher went on to perform in some 30 countries within 2 years of its release.

 The video for "Arms", one of the album's singles, caused a minor controversy with its imagery of Israeli soldiers wandering casually in public spaces and posing with their guns, it was nominated for a MuVi award at Oberhausen film festival (2017), and selected for the Cologne Women's Film Festival (2018).

 "The Faust Studio Sessions and Other Recordings" followed shortly, featuring collaborations with Hans Unstern, and Julia Kent on a Robbie Basho cover.

 The first new Mary Ocher release since the pandemic was "Approaching Singularity: Music for The End of Time", recorded at Palazzo Stabile in the north of Italy and mixed with Mike Lindsay of Tunng in Margate.
 The recordings feature collaborations with Barry Burns of Mogwai, composer Roberto Cacciapaglia, Red Axes, and a homage to Delia Derbyshire.
 The album is accompanied by a 9 page essay on the future of humanity, determinism and identity politics.

 Followed shortly after by "Your Guide to Revolution", its sister release, recorded at the same sessions and released along with the text "A Guide to Radical Living - A no nonsense guide to living comfortably with just enough: Why wealth needs poverty and how not to play along".
+"Your Guide" featured variations on Dorothy Ashby's "The Rubaiyat", based on the poetry of Omar Khayyam, the record was chosen by The Quietus as "Album of The Week", by Bandcamp as one of the best records of the year, and received the German Record Critics' Award as The Best Album in the Electronic/Experimental category.

-Soon followed by a collection of b-sides and remixes from the same sessions "Palazzo Stabile Sessions: Remixes and B-sides" released July 5, 2024.
+The two albums were soon followed by a collection of b-sides and remixes titled "Palazzo Stabile Sessions: Remixes and B-sides" released July 5, 2024.